pranay2401/m-interactive-films-back-end/README.md

 ## **Usage**

-This Project has three frontend modules at <https://github.com/pesto-students/im-web-interactive-web.git>.
+This Project has three frontend modules at iFlix.
 1. OTT Module
 2. Studio Module
 3. Admin Module (Will be developed in phase 3)